r3plica/SimpleCache/README.md

     // Update a category
     self.updateCategory = function (model) {

-        // Try to update the product
+        // Try to update the category
         api.put('categories', model).then(function (response) {

             // Remove the products from the cache because their categories are now invalid